To view the full profile of each member, click on their name.

 Ruth Compton Brouwer

-Professor – History, University of Western Ontario
+Professor Emerita – History, Kings University College at Western University

 Interests: History of CUSO / Mission History / Humanitarianism and Gender